 Forgent Networks, Inc. ("Forgent" or the "Company"), a Delaware corporation incorporated in 1985, is a licensor of intellectual property and a provider of scheduling and asset management software solutions that enable organizations to schedule and manage their office environment effectively and efficiently.
 Forgent's intellectual property licensing business is derived from the Company's Patent Licensing Program, which has been focused on generating license revenues related to the Company's U.S. Patent No. 4,698,672 (the "672 patent") and its foreign counterparts as well as its U.S. Patent No. 6,285,746 (the "746 patent").
-Other patents are currently being investigated for additional licensing opportunities, including the sale of some or all of the Company's remaining patents, except for the '746 patent affordable solutions to common office administration problems.
+Other patents are currently being investigated for additional licensing opportunities, including the sale of some or all of the Company's remaining patents, except for the '746 patent and related patents.
+Forgent's software business includes software products and services from its NetSimplicity product line, which provides simple and affordable solutions to common office administration problems.
 NetSimplicity's flagship product, Meeting Room Manager, automates the entire facility scheduling process: reserving rooms, requesting equipment, ordering food, sending invitations, creating reports and more.
 The product enables customers to utilize the software within minutes of starting their deployment.
-The Company also currently asset Sarcoss the entire organization.
+The Company also currently markets Visual Asset Manager, a web-based management tool that enables companies to efficiently inventory, track and manage their fixed, mobile and IT assets across the entire organization.